noodlewerk/NWIO/README.md

 ### Plans
+On the short term:

+- Add NSURLConnection delegate stream
+- Implement switching in NWIOAccess
+- Fix OpenSSL binding
+- Finish implementation NWIOCryptoAccess

+In the long run:

 - Add many more sources, filters, transforms, and extracts.
 We will welcome your requests.
 - Extend beyond bytes, e.g. to text (UTF8), with a NSScanner-like implementation, or a streaming XML/JSON parser.